msedalatzadeh/MSc-observer/README.tex.md

 .
 ```

 This script uses two functions `force.m` and `tanforce.m`.
-These functions respectively calculate the non-linearity and the gradient of the non-linearity, respectively.
+These functions calculate the non-linearity and the gradient of the non-linearity, respectively.
 Also, these function are generated using **MATLAB Symbolic ToolBox** and use of `MatlabFunction()` incorporated in `force_generator.m` and `tanforce_generator.m`.

 ```matlab
 %% force_generator.m